• Home

 • Find an adult you trust and tell them what is happening.
 If the first adult doesn’t believe you, keep telling until someone does believe you.

 The adult you talk to about your abuse may want to tell the police or child protective services about the person who is hurting you.
-If they don’t know the telephone number to call to make the report, every person seeking help from Justice for Children MUST ccomplete the Intake Form on the right.
+If they don’t know the telephone number to call to make the report, every person seeking help from Justice for Children MUST COMPLETE THE INTAKE FORM HERE.
 If the child in need is not related to you, we may still be able to help.

 Need Help? click an option below